pip-services/pip-services-docs/content/en/golang/commons/data/sort_field.md

 ### Description

 The SortField class allows you to define a field used to sort query results.
-In addition, it allows you to specify the order typer as ascending or descending.
+In addition, it allows you to specify the order type as ascending or descending.

 ### Constructors